masalha-alaa/name-classification-pytorch/README.md

 `number_of_samples / (number_of_classes * bincount(data))`.
 The two methods ended up with pretty much similar results.

-_<sup>*</sup> originally the dataset had had 18 files, but I deleted Scottish and Irish, since they're actually English, and we have enough English names in the dataset._
+_<sup>*</sup> Originally the dataset had had 18 files, but I deleted Scottish and Irish, since they're actually English, and we have enough English names in the dataset.
+Also, read below about how I expanded the dataset even further, by adding Hebrew names._

 ## Data Splitting
 I split the data to 80% training and 20% test.